 CFPB's Free Credit Score Initiative

-While you are legally entitled to a free copy of your credit reports each year, the same is not true of your credit scores.
+While you are legally entitled to a receive your credit reports for free once a year, the same is not true of your credit scores.
 Though your scores are determined by the information you can see on your reports, it is impossible to have a clear understanding of how you are being judged by lenders if you do not know the number they use to rate your creditworthiness.

 The Consumer Financial Protection Bureau (CFPB) aims to change all this via an initiative encouraging credit card issuers to inform their cardholders of their credit scores.
 CFPB Director Richard Cordray sent letters requesting as much to CEO's of the nation's top credit card issuers, followed up by personal phone calls.